-I work in a holistic way, understanding that different things work for different people.
-This is important when choosing a counsellor you want to work with because all the experiences and intersecting elements of who you are need to be understood, respected and responded to in a non-judgemental way.
+I work in a holistic way, meaning that rather than looking at one single issue, like medicine tends to, I consider as much of your life and situation that you wish to share, understanding that different things work for different people.
+I think this is important when choosing a counsellor you want to work with because all the experiences and intersecting elements of who you are, need to be understood, respected and responded to in an open, non-judgemental way.

-I work mainly with individuals but see groups or couples who want to repair relationship difficulties for longer sessions that may happen less frequently.
-The method I have come to adopt over time and experience is a mixture of Lifespan Integration, Imaginal Formulation and Empowerment Work.
+Over time I have developed a way of working with clients that includes elements of Lifespan Integration, Imaginal Formulation and Empowerment Work.
 I also believe that therapy is never purely an individual thing in the sense that we belong to and have been shaped by systems and events that we cannot control.
 That said, we can be agents of change in how we look at and participate in the world.
+This existential approach is also a part of how I hold a therapeutic space.

 Empowerment is a thread running through all the therapy I offer.
 Empowerment comes from a need to survive and rebuild a strong sense of self from a base of feelings of worthlessness or disempowerment and oppression that may have always been present in an individual's life or have emerged after certain life experiences.
 Either way, I see this as coming from the unique relational work developing organically from what experiences you bring as an individual and the holistic approach I can bring to the therapeutic space.